-You may sign up to get your Social Security Statement online at http://www.socialsecurity.gov.
+You may sign up to get your Social Security Statement online at www.ssa.gov.

-The statement provides you with an earnings history under Social Security, the number of credits you have earned, and an estimate of benefits you will receive (provided you have earned sufficient credits of coverage), excluding any offsets that may be applied.
+The statement provides you with an earnings history under Social Security, the number of credits you have earned, and an estimate of benefits you will receive (provided you have earned sufficient credits of coverage).